GlareDB/glaredb.github.io/docs/users-and-organizations/user-account.md

 # User account

-## Logging in
+## Signing in

 ![sign in]

 Go to [console.glaredb.com], and click **Sign in**.
-You'll see a sign in widget with login options and sign up.
+You'll see a widget with options to sign in and sign up.

 {: .important}

 > You only need to sign up if using email/password, otherwise you can continue
 > with Google.

-### Supported login methods
+### Supported sign-in methods

-GlareDB supports the following ways of logging in:
+GlareDB supports the following ways of signing in:

 - Google social login
 - Email/password

-### Primary login method
+### Primary sign-in method

 {: .warning}

-> Currently you can only login using your primary login method.
+> Currently you can only sign in using your primary sign-in method.

-When you create your user account, the login method you used is your primary login method.
+When you create your user account, the sign-in method you used is your primary sign-in method.
 In the future, you may link multiple methods to the same account.

-If you see an error regarding email in use, sign out and use your primary login method.
+If you see an error regarding email in use, sign out and use your primary sign-in method.

-![primary login method]
+![primary sign-in method]

-## Logging out
+## Signing out

-To log out, click the avatar in the top right of the dashboard and select the **Log out** option from the menu.
+To sign out, click the avatar in the top right of the dashboard and select the **Log out** option from the menu.

 ## Notifications